-- .01 The amount of the claim liabilities should be equal to the present value, at the balance sheet date, of cash flow on account of claims (and of related expenses and taxes) incurred before that date.
-[Effective January 1, 2003] - .02 The amount of claim liabilities consists of the following components
+- .01 The amount of the claim liabilities should be equal to the present value, at the calculation date, of cash flow on account of claims (and of related expenses and future income taxes) incurred on or before that date with provision for adverse deviations.
+[Effective April 15, 2017] - .02 The amount of claim liabilities consists of the following components on a present value basis: - The amount of the case estimates; - A provision (which may be positive or negative) for development on reported claims, including claim adjustment expenses; - A provision for incurred but unreported claims, including claim adjustment expenses; and - A provision for adverse deviations.